Visit the National Fish Hatchery

 Almost Free: Granite Hot Springs Pool

-The Granite Hot Springs Pool opens for the summer season on May 20th!
+The Granite Hot Springs Pool opens for the summer season in late May.
 Located in the Granite Creek area, about a 30-minute or so scenic drive from downtown Jackson, this thermal pool is a favorite among locals all year round.
 It is especially a welcome retreat in spring after a very long, very snowy and cold winter!
 Cost: Adults $8/kids $5.
 Hours are 10 a.m. to 6 p.m.
 Call 307-690-6323.